surround-fi/surroundfi-contract/SECURITY.md

 6. Third party, off-chain bot errors (for instance bugs with an arbitrage bot running on the smart contracts).
 7. Best practice critiques.
 8. Sybil attacks.
-9. Attempted phishing or other social engineering attacks involving marginfi contributors or users
+9. Attempted phishing or other social engineering attacks involving surroundfi contributors or users
 10. Denial of service, or automated testing of services that generate significant traffic.